Gesee-y/ReactiveECS.jl/README.md

-# Reactive ECS in Julia
+# ReactiveECS.jl: Reconciling Performance and Flexibility

 A high-performance, modular, event-driven ECS (Entity-Component-System) architecture written in Julia.
 Designed for game engines, simulations, or any data-oriented architecture maximum performances with extreme flexibility.